-DEPARTMENT/ AUTHORITY NUMBER OF LICENCES/ APPROVALS AVERAGE DAYS FOR ISSUE OF LICENCES/ APPROVALS
+DEPARTMENT/ AUTHORITY NUMBER OF LICENCES/ APPROVALS AVERAGE DAYS FOR ISSUE OF LICENCES / APPROVALS

 Department of Tourism 1 120

 ESIC 1 30

 FSSAI 1 60

 HRACC (optional but recommended) 1 -

 Local Police Station 2 60

 PPL and IPRS Authority 2 45

 Sports Authority of India, Local Chapter 1 -

 State Contract Labour Department 3 90

 State EPFO 1 30

 State Excise Department 1 60

 State Municipal Corporation/Gram Panchayat 10 60

 State Tax Department 2 30

 State Weight and Measure Department 1 60

 Total Licences/ Approvals 27

-Source: White Paper Policy Reforms for Hotels and Hospitality Sector of India, InterGlobe Hotels Pvt.
-Ltd and Hotelivate Research
+Source: White Paper Policy Reforms for Hotels and Hospitality Sector of India.
+InterGlobe Hotels Put.
+Ltd and Hoteliuste Research

-- > We recommend that the Government should create a standardized system that ensures the following: - > Number of documents required for processing the licences is consistent and clear across all States. - > The process should not be unnecessarily arduous. - -> It is recommended that timelines for licences and approvals be listed clearly with a single-window clearance system in accordance with the previous recommendation. - Self-certification for hotels under some licences and approvals should be considered. - $On line \, tracking \, of \, Licences \, and \, Approvals \, should \, be \, made \, viable \, once \, the \, recommendations \, are \, in \, place.$ - Wherever possible, licences should be grouped to ensure ease of doing business. - A 90-day approval window should be implemented for concurrent licences from various departments. - The Hospitality Development and Promotion Board (HDPB) should become a decision-making body with authority to grant approvals and a clear escalation mechanism as a one-stop-shop for hotel projects.
+- → We recommend that the Government should create a standardized system that ensures the following: - > Number of documents required for processing the licences is consistent and clear across all States. - > The process should not be unnecessarily arduous. - → It is recommended that timelines for licences and approvals be listed clearly with a single-window clearance system in accordance with the previous recommendation. - → Self-certification for hotels under some licences and approvals should be considered. - $\hspace{2.5cm} \rightarrow \hspace{0.5cm} \text{Online tracking of Licences and Approvals should be made viable once the recommendations are in place.}$ - → Wherever possible, licences should be grouped to ensure ease of doing business. - --> A go-day approval window should be implemented for concurrent licences from various departments. - The Hospitality Development and Promotion Board (HDPB) should become a decision-making body with authority to grant approvals and a clear escalation mechanism as a one-stop-shop for hotel projects.